microsoft/moaw/workshops/fabric-ss/workshop.md

 <div class="important" data-title="Test Dataset">

-> Ensure you repeat the process for test dataset, drop the filename column and merge the two dataframes using `pd.concat()` as follows:
+> Ensure you repeat the process for test dataset, by droping the filename column and merge the two dataframes using `pd.concat()` as follows:
 </div>

 ```python
 # Repeat the process for the test dataset